gustavorodarte/weather-api/README.md

 ## Description

- Application that display the weather information for any given city made with Python's FastAPI framework and Clean Architecture.
+ Application that display the weather information for any given city made with Python's FastAPI framework inspired in Clean Architecture and DDD principles.

 ## Overview